matebence/angular/README.md

 - AppModule - same instance of Service is available application-wide
 - AppComponent - Same instance of service is available for all Componeneet (but not for other service)
 - Any other component - Same instance of servie is available for the component and all its child components

+**Routes**

+If we are going to deploy the app on the server, its important to configure the server a way where we always get back the index.html